Guided vs Prompt Design: Choose Your Jewelry Path

 Combining Both Approaches

-You don't have to choose just one method.
-Many users start with Guided Design to explore possibilities and understand what they like, then switch to Prompt-Based Design to refine specific elements.
+You don't have to work just one way.
+Many users start with Guided Design to explore possibilities and understand what they like, then turn it off and describe specific refinements in their own words.

 Guided Design is excellent for exploration and learning—it shows you options you might not have considered and helps you develop your design vocabulary.
-Once you know what you want, Prompt-Based Design lets you execute that vision precisely.
+Once you know what you want, describing your piece directly lets you execute that vision precisely.

-Think of Guided Design as exploring a curated gallery and Prompt-Based Design as having a custom commission conversation.
+Think of Guided Design as exploring a curated gallery and describing your piece yourself as having a custom commission conversation.
 Both have their place in the creative process.

-There's no wrong choice between Guided and Prompt-Based Design—only the right choice for your current project and comfort level.
-Beginners often find success with Guided Design's structured approach, while experienced designers appreciate the freedom of Prompt-Based creation.
+There's no wrong way to work—only the right one for your current project and comfort level.
+Beginners often find success with Guided Design's structured walkthrough, while experienced designers appreciate the freedom of describing a piece in their own words.

-Ready to experience both design approaches?
-Start designing with Tashvi AI today and discover which method works best for your jewelry vision.
+Ready to try both ways of working?
+Start designing with Tashvi AI today and discover which one works best for your jewelry vision.